TomRaaff/tic-tac-toe/LOG.md

 time for Either and Maybe.
 The generics are a bit tricky.
 And I need to get it to run.
 It compiles fine, but I'm not entirely sure how to succesfully serve the app.

+### Day 9
+Did a lot in 2 hours.
+I typed the Maybe and Either classes, though I think it could be better.
+I also fixed the unit tests to be able to handle typescript.
+I did not fix the testing errors.
+I also added the airbnb Eslint configuration.
+Which is damn strict...
+Tried to fix a lot, disabled some rules, but I still have 111 errors...

+I still have one bug though: All the generated JS files are missing the file-extensions in the imports.